canxkoz/Deep-Learning-Specialization-deeplearning.ai/README.md

-# deeplearning.ai Deep Learning Specialization Certifications
+# Deep Learning Specialization Certifications by deeplearning.ai
 My certificates for Deep Learning Specialization by deeplearning.ai

 ## Completion of the Deep Learning Specialization